ranjithwingrider/openebs-docs/docs/minio.md

     ```
     kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-standalone-jiva-default.yaml
     ```
-    This will create a MinIO application on a PV with a replication factor of 3 Jiva volume and capacity of 10Gi on default Jiva pool created on OS disk.
+    This will create a MinIO application on a PV with a replication factor of three (3) Jiva volume and capacity of 10Gi on default Jiva pool created on OS disk.

 -  Storage Pool using External disk

    - Creating a Jiva pool using a single mounted disk.
 The mount path should be the same on all the Node where the Jiva volume replica will be provisioned.
 The steps for creating a Jiva pool are mentioned [here](https://docs.openebs.io/docs/next/jivaguide.html#create-a-pool).
-   - Create/use a StorageClass which uses Jiva Storagepool created with a mounted disk in the previous step.
+   - Create/use a StorageClass, which uses Jiva Storagepool created with a mounted disk in the previous step.
 For example, StorageClass used in this example is `openebs-jiva-sc`.
 Use this SC name in the application deployment command.
    - Launch MinIO application using the following command.
 You may change the StorageClass name as per the one created in the previous step.
      ```
      helm install --name=minio-test --set accessKey=myaccesskey,secretKey=mysecretkey,persistence.storageClass=openebs-jiva-sc,service.type=NodePort,persistence.enabled=true  stable/minio